alecpm/opsworks-web-python/plone_buildout/README.md

   * varnish-restart: Restarts varnish
   * varnish-purge: Runs a "ban.url" for a array of url regexps provided (defaults to all content in the cache).
 Provide the array in the `node["varnish_purge_urls"]` attribute.
+  * instances-rebuild: Re-runs buildout on all plone_instances layers, restarts instances.

 ## Motivation

-After reading this, it may seem complicated to setup a stack of this sort, and it may be overkill for some uses.
-It's ideal for environments which need multi-server production clusters, but also want to have identical single-server staging and development environments.
-Fortunately, the CloudFormation templates described in the [Quick Start](#quick-start) section will do much of the Layer and Application setup for you.
+After reading this, it still may not be clear why so many stack layers are useful and/or necessary.
+The fact is, it is likely unnecessary for many small deployments which never anticipate using more than a single server.
+However, it is ideal for environments which need multi-server production clusters, and also want to have identical single-server staging and development environments.

 Using this multi-Layered technique, it's possible to have a staging Stack that's cloned from a complex production Stack, all Layers